Braised Pork Sandwich with Orange BBQ Sauce

 jump toRECIPE

-Why You Should Braise Your Meat
+Why Should You Braise Meat?

 Braising is the method of cooking meat at a low temperature for a long period of time in a tightly sealed container like a Dutch oven.
 It’s a forgiving method of cooking.
 Slowly cooking the meat allows for tough, lean (and often cheaper) cuts of meat to break down and become tender and juicy.
 I love a good braise because you really can’t mess it up.
 With this “hands-off” method, the meat is first seared to lock in the juices.
 It’s then added to a tightly covered oven-safe pot.
 Cook it for a long time at a low temperature, so you don’t run the risk of overcooking as you would using other methods.